kjp-souza/RAG-documentation_copilot-py/README.md

 ## Call LLMs using a RAG knowledge base

 RAG allows ingesting relevant content based on your needs so the LLMs can provide more relavant and up-to-date answers based on the knowledge you wish to ingest.
 This script accepts PDF, Markdown or YAML files.
-It uses (https://python.langchain.com/docs/integrations/vectorstores/faiss/)[FAISS vector indexing - Langchain's integration] and also open-source (https://huggingface.co/BAAI/bge-m3)[HuggingFace sentence transformers] or OpenAI embedding models.
+It uses [FAISS vector indexing - Langchain's integration](https://python.langchain.com/docs/integrations/vectorstores/faiss/) and open-source [HuggingFace sentence transformers] (https://huggingface.co/BAAI/bge-m3) or [OpenAI](https://platform.openai.com/docs/overview) embedding models.

 ### Getting Started:

--   Create a (https://docs.python.org/3/library/venv.html)[Python] environment or ()[Conda] environment using an up-to-date Python version.
-This project uses Python version 3.11.5.
+-   Create a [Python](https://docs.python.org/3/library/venv.html) environment or [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) environment using an up-to-date Python version.
+This project uses `Python version 3.11.5`.
 You can use a command, such as: `conda create -n myenv python=3.11.5`.

 -   Install the `requirements2.txt`